-The consolidated financial statements include the accounts of the Company and its subsidiary, DSC, a Delaware Corporation.
+The consolidated financial statements include the accounts of the Company.
 All significant inter-company transactions and balances have been eliminated in consolidation.

 Equity Investments

 Equity investments in which the Company exercises significant influence but does not control and is not the primary beneficiary are accounted for using the equity method.
 The Company's share of its equity method investee's earnings or losses is included in other income in the accompanying Consolidated Statements of Operations.